 - Strategies validation with an engine model (MIL) with Matlab-Simulink.

-Engine management introduction and discovery by practice 3.5 days
+Engine management introduction & discovery by practice 3.5 days

 - Stakes, definitions, architectures, sensors, actuators, ECU, control strategies.